 "No Fault" and "Modified Comparative Fault" Rules in Hawaii

 Hawaii is one of the few jurisdictions that employs a "no fault" car insurance and accident compensation system.
-Car accident claims are filed and processed through your own insurance first, and it is your insurance that covers personal injury and property (car) damage claims, up to your policy limit, regardless of fault.
+Car accident claims are filed and processed through your own insurance first.
+Then, your insurance covers personal injury and property (car) damage claims, up to your policy limit, regardless of fault.

 However, if the injuries are severe and permanent, you can file a claim against the other driver, and if necessary, a lawsuit.
-Further, if your personal injury or property damage exceeds your policy limits, you may also be able to recover the difference from either the other driver or her insurance company.
+Furthermore, if your personal injury or property damage exceeds your policy limits, you may also be able to recover the difference from either the other driver or their insurance company.

-Keep in mind though that fault will matter for claims against the other party.
-Hawaii is a "modified comparative negligence" (often referred to as "modified comparative fault") state.
-A party can only recover damages if he is less at fault than the other party.
-Fault is measured by percentages which are calculated by the judge or jury after a trial (assuming the claim doesn’t settle first): fault of 50% or more prohibits that party from recovering.
+Keep in mind, however, that fault will matter for claims against the other party.
+Hawaii is a "modified comparative negligence" state.
+Such states are also known as "modified comparative fault" states.
+A party can only recover damages if they are less at fault than the other party.
+Fault is measured by percentages which are calculated by the judge or jury after a trial, assuming the claim doesn't settle first.
+Fault of 50% or more prohibits a party from recovering.
 The limits on damage recovery are such that, for example, if a person is determined to be 40% at fault, that person will only recover 60% of their damages.

 Types of Damages